RealityProgrammer/RPUnity-Toolkit/README.md

 # Drawbacks
 1. No Light mode support (yet?)
 2. Some feature might not be stable and might have some bugs.
-If something odd occured, open an issue,
+If something odd occured, open an issue.
+3. Might need some extra works to increase performance.